theory/explanation/README.md

 * The `"Total Runtime"` column applies only to the outer-most plan, and sums the runtime of the entire query.

-* The `"Trigger Count"` column also applies only to the outer-most plan, and simply provides a count of the number of triggers that were called.
+* The `"Triggers"` column also applies only to the outer-most plan, and simply provides an array of the names of the triggers that were called.

 All other columns are derived directly from the XML output of `EXPLAIN`.
 Please see ["Using